nrc-cnrc/OpenStudio-Measures/install_Docker_WSL2.md

 In cmd type :<code> wsl -l -v</code>
 - You should get **Version 2**

-12-	If Docker didn’t start, keep trying to restart Docker, or even restart the computer until it successfully load.
+12-	If Docker didn’t start, keep trying to restart Docker, or even restart the computer until it successfully loads.
 You can also try *‘Reset to Factory Defaults’* in Docker Dashboard.

-13-	 To limit the CPU usage (I haven’t tested it yet):
+13-	 To limit the CPU usage

-- Use Notepad to create a file *(.wslconfig)* and save it at *C:\Users\useName\.wslconfig*
+- Create a file titled *(.wslconfig)* and save it at *C:/Users/<insert_your_name>/
 - In the file, adjust to the required RAM
 <code>
 [wsl2]